 Pledged as collateral to the FHLB (including assets backing funding agreements);

-Assets pledged as collateral not captured in other categories; and
+Assets pledged as collateral not captured in other categoriesFN1; and

 Other restricted assets.

+New Footnote 1: Items captured in this category shall include assets reported within the financial statements that are pledged to a counterparty that have not been captured in other categories or within paragraph 23.c.
+Items reported should include, but not be limited to, assets pledged under derivative arrangements.

-The amount and nature of any assets received as collateral, reflected as assets within the reporting entity’s financial statements, and the recognized liability to return these collateral assets, in the general and separate accounts in comparison to total assets and admitted assets.
+The amount and nature of any assets received as collateral or assets that are held under modified coinsurance or funds withheld reinsurance agreements, reflected as assets within the reporting entity’s financial statements, for which there is a recognized liability to return these collateral assets or for the dedicated use of those assets under the modco/funds withheld agreement, in the general and separate accounts in comparison to total assets and admitted assets.

 Note to the Financial Statements – 5L